URBAN DESIGN, PLANNING AND REGENERATION

 Devising tools and processes that enable communities to meaningfully contribute to design decision-making and ensure change is shaped by lived experience.

-How can listed, Victorian homes be made warmer in winter and cooler in summer, reduce damp and mould, without losing the character of the conservation area, and being mindful of the mixed tenures of residents that live there?
+The Queens Park Healthy Homes forum was a citizens panel set up to look at how listed, Victorian homes can be made warmer in winter and cooler in summer, reduce damp and mould, without losing the character of a conservation area and being mindful of the mixed tenure.